Anton-Latukha/.spacemacs.d/README.md

 ﻿## Spacemacs setup

-This setup is both simple a\to use and powerful.
-And incorporates all main features you need to casually worn in company.
+This setup is both simple to use and very powerful.
+It also incorporates all main features you need to have perfect ebb and flow in the company.

 ### Installation